SUNDAY 6th AUGUST, 2017 THE TRANSFIGURATION OF THE LORD

 SUNDAY SCHOOL REGISTRATION 2017/2018

 Sunday School Registration forms for 2017/2018 are now available from the Church Porch.
-They can be handed-in in the Hall during Sunday School, on the next 2 Sundays, or put through the Presbytery letterbox.
-Forms for Confirmation will be available later.
+They can be handed to Fr Tim, or put through the Presbytery letterbox.
 Young people attending a non-Catholic school must attend Level 8 Sunday School the year before Confirmation preparation in Year 9.

 BIBLE STUDY COURSE